 Reuse, Renew, Refresh: Why Video is the Best Tool for Resuscitating Content

-Digital marketing requires an exact formula, but what people often forget is that old content is good content.
-If it's authentic, it can be reused to drive home a point or message over and over again and in newer and more innovative ways.
+Great content should be reused to drive home a point or message over and over again and in newer and more innovative ways.

 Once you create (and later post) a video, the engagement doesn't stop there.
 If you're resourceful about your content, you can reuse and recycle it to get more than you ever expected out of your marketing investment.

 So how does one go about repurposing videos?
 There's a variety of ways to reinvent them along various digital avenues.
 The following are just a few ideas:

 Telling a story through video is one thing, but you can brush off old content and take it a bit further by writing a blog piece that showcases progression or growth of your brand, product, service or team.

 It may have been captured one, five or even twenty years ago but looking at video content through the lens of the present-day is gold, especially as your business hits key milestones or anniversaries.

 Repurposing content for social media is probably the most popular way to reuse a video, and there is a good reason why.
 Breaking larger videos up into smaller digestible chunks (like micro-moments and mini-trailers) allows them to be viewed a lot easier on social platforms and you can sprinkle your message over time, building suspense and engagement.

 Using social media in conjunction with digital spaces, like your website, is another way to tie content together across channels.
 Mini-trailers displayed on Facebook feeds can link to the full-length video on YouTube or your blog.
 Short-form video content repurposed from a longer video project is perfect for paid advertising on platforms like Facebook and Twitter.